 This entry seeks feedback on its potential efficacy, arguments for and against, and ideas to make it stronger.
 It was originally submitted as a reply to this post by Julian Hazell about contributing to GWWC as a writer or content creator.
-His and other responses suggested that my entry might gain more helpful feedback as a standalone, so I am reprinting it here, with several addenda, which is a really fun word to say several times.
+His and other responses suggested that my entry might gain more helpful feedback as a standalone, so I am reprinting it here, with several addenda.

 It is not unlikely that something akin to the following idea is already in the works somewhere in EA and, if so, I am sure the community will not let me remain uninformed.